Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Choose NSCC

-• Benefit from our program experience, faculty knowledge of the industry and flexible learning options.
+• Benefit from our faculty's deep knowledge of the funeral sector, as well as flexible learning options.

 • Gain skills that are relevant to industry.
 We maintain close connections with Atlantic Canada's funeral service providers, developing programs that respond to the changes in the provision of funeral services and the demands of the profession.